Arsal-Hussain/CS4348Project2/devlog.md

 # April 12 4:48pm

 Working on new session.
 Most likely to do customer class.
 Each customer will be assigned a unique ID, random transaction type (either deposit or withdraw), and semaphores for when transaction is complete and when customer leaves.

+# April 12 5:41pm

+Completed Customer class.
+Had to tweak some errors involving the test cases, the terminal was not killing due to an if-statement error.